elastic/connectors/docs/sync-rules/GITHUB.md

 ]
 ```

-#### Schema for indexing document and files based on queries and branch name
+#### Advanced rules for indexing document and files based on queries and branch name

 ```json
 [